On the Potential of Microtubules for Scalable Quantum Computation: Towards Experimental Verification

 We remark at this point that, in typical Rabi splitting situations in quantum optics it is assumed that practically no energy exchange takes place between atoms and cavity modes.
 In the MT case, this may be guaranteed from the fact that, since the dominant interactions between ordered-water coherent dipole models (``cavity'' modes in this analogue) and dimer-dipole quanta (``atoms'') attenuate with the cubic power of the distance between then, the only dominant interactions are near the walls of the MT, thereby implying that the bulk of the cavity modes (viewing the entire MT as an isolated cavity) does not exchange significant amount of energy with the dimers.
-This lead us in \cite{mn1} to assume that the main reason of decoherence is the leakage of dipole quanta from the MT interior to the environment, which lead to the principal estimate of decoherence time \eqref{owdecoh}, which is much larger than the decoherence time \eqref{fs} of \cite{Xiang}, based on individual dimer dipole-environment interactions, outside the cavity model.
+This lead us in \cite{mn1} to assume that the main reason of decoherence is the leakage of dipole quanta from the MT interior to the environment, which lead to the principal estimate of decoherence time \eqref{owdecoh}.
+In terms of the microscopic parameters of the model defined above, the decoherence time reads~\cite{mn1}: